blog

 Having a backup plan will allow you to feel more confident going into the sales event, and it will help you succeed even if something goes wrong.

-Beyond Planning
+Beyond planning

 You’re stocked up on inventory, you’ve sent emails and text messages to your lists, your listings are optimized, and your advertising campaigns are going strong.
 However, your work isn’t done once Thanksgiving begins.
 There’s still plenty left to do, both during the holiday weekend and throughout the month of December.

-What to do on Black Friday/Cyber Monday
+1. What to do on Black Friday and Cyber Monday

 It might be tempting to sit back and let the sales roll in on Black Friday and Cyber Monday, but most eCommerce sellers know better.
 It’s important to continue to monitor your inventory levels, your advertising campaigns, and your site performance to make sure that everything is running smoothly.

-“You have to be very active on those sale days with you and your team monitoring the performance of your advertising,” advised Brandon.
 “A few hours into the day, you need to check your click through rate and conversion rate on those campaigns and see if you’re getting impressions.
 If you’re not getting impressions, you need to bid more.
 If you are getting impressions and you’re not really getting clicks, then you can back off of them.”

 When you do sell out of a product, make sure to adjust your campaigns and listings to reflect that.
 You don’t want to continue paying for campaigns that advertise a product that is out of stock.